KnowledgeCaptureAndDiscovery/ikcap-website/README.md

 ## Add new papers

+1. Download the citation file in [BibTex](https://en.wikipedia.org/wiki/BibTeX) format
-1. Upload a bib file to [papers](papers) directory.
+2. Upload the file into the [papers](papers) directory.
-2. Commit the changes.
+3. Commit the changes.

 ## Create a new project